WTWC-TV: History

+Construction and financial woes

 Vencap Communications of Chattanooga, Tennessee, made an application in August 1980 to build a new television station on channel 40 in Tallahassee, which would be the region's third commercial outlet.
-Their bid attracted three competitors: JGM, Inc. and Holt-Robinson Television, which both proposed commercial independent stations, and Octagon Corporation, proposing a rebroadcaster of its WMBB-TV, then the NBC affiliate in Panama City.
+Their bid attracted three competitors: JGM, Inc. and Holt-Robinson Television, which both proposed commercial independent stations, as well as Octagon Corporation, proposing a rebroadcaster of its WMBB-TV, then the NBC affiliate in Panama City.

-The Federal Communications Commission (FCC) gave Holt-Robinson the nod in early 1982.
+The Federal Communications Commission (FCC) selected Holt-Robinson in early 1982.
 The company obtained an affiliation with NBC; after weather foiled a scheduled October startup, Holt-Robinson planned a launch date of January 30, 1983, coinciding with NBC's telecast of Super Bowl XVII.
 However, that plan was dashed during construction of the station's tower.
 In designing the 800 ft mast, the contractor failed to account for the construction crane necessary to hoist the 1.7 ST antenna into place, and the tower twisted when the antenna was being mounted.
 To fix the damage, the top 40 ft of the tower had to be replaced.

 This work was completed by April, and WTWC-TV finally made its debut on April 21, 1983, using a temporary antenna.
-For the first time since 1957, NBC had an affiliate in Tallahassee, where viewers had previously depended on WMBB (later WJHG) and WALB in Albany, Georgia.
+Tallahassee's original station, WCTV, switched from NBC to CBS in 1959; since then, viewers had depended on Panama City's WJHG-TV (before 1982, WMBB) and WALB-TV in Albany, Georgia, for NBC programs.
 Holt-Robinson then sued the tower manufacturer for defective work and commissioned a new tower 80 ft away.
-The tower problems were later credited by Holt-Robinson as having prevented it from going forward with plans to build a second station in Marshall, Texas.
+The station was forced to sign off on the afternoon of October 6 to lower the temporary antenna and re-tune it.
+It returned to the air the following morning, forcing viewers to watch the Major League Baseball League Championship Series on cable via other stations.
+The tower problems were later credited by Holt-Robinson as having prevented it from going forward with plans to build a second station in Marshall, Texas, although the FCC determined that the delay to the Marshall station was a result of "internal business decisions made by Holt-Robinson".